-- 1. Choose a prompt.
-Decide what prompt you want to use to spark storytelling and give learners a few minutes to think quietly about their story.
-Some examples: - ▼ To learn more about your learners' past experiences, ask them to think of a story from their own life.
-Relate the story prompt to your content area-e.g., ask science students to tell a story of a memorable experience doing science in the past. - As you near the end of a math unit, ask students to imagine a story about using their new mathematical knowledge in a real-life situation. - ▼ To support learners to transfer a new skill or approach beyond the classroom, ask them, "Imagine yourself five years from now.
-Tell the story of how you are now using approach/strategy/practice in your life/work." - 2.
-Tell stories.
+- Choose a prompt.
+Decide what prompt you want to use to spark storytelling, and give your learners a few minutes to think quietly about their story. - Some examples: - To learn more about your learners' past experiences, ask them to think of a story from their own life.
+Relate the story prompt to your content area - e.g., ask science students to tell a story of a memorable experience doing science in the past. - As you near the end of a math unit, ask students to imagine a story about using their new mathematical knowledge in a real-life situation. - To support learners to transfer a new skill or approach beyond the classroom, ask them, "Imagine yourself five years from now.
+Tell the story of how you are now using approach/strategy/practice in your life/work." - Tell stories.
 Group your learners into pairs.
-Each learner will have a chance to be a storyteller and a scribe and write down their partner's story. - ▼ Storytellers: Tell your story slowly enough that your partner can write the story down, word for word. - ▼ Scribes: Write down your partner's story word for word.
+Each learner will have a chance to be a storyteller and a scribe to write down their partner's story - Storytellers: Tell your story slowly enough that your partner can write the story down, word for word - Scribes: Write down your partner's story word for word.
 Ask your storyteller to pause as needed, and repeat back what you have written as you go.
-Write the story with pencil and paper or use a digital device.
+You can write the story with a pencil and paper or type it on a digital device.
 Read the finished story back to your storyteller.
 Ask, "Did I capture your story accurately?
-Is there anything you'd like me to add or change?" - 3.
-Act out stories.
-Come back together as a whole class or in groups of at least 10 learners per group.
-Choose some or all of the stories to act out as time allows. - v Sit in a circle on chairs or on the floor so that the space within the circle becomes the stage.
+Is there anything you would like me to add or change?" - Act out stories.
+Come back together as a whole class or in larger groups of at least 10 learners per group.
+Choose some stories to act out, or act out all the stories if time allows - Sit in a circle on chairs or on the floor-the space within the circle becomes the stage.
 The scribe reads the story aloud.
-As new characters appear in the story, the scribe asks learners one at a time to join in acting out that role.
-See example below. - Suggestion: To simplify choosing roles, go around the circle and ask each learner in turn if they would like to play the role of the next character who appears in the story.
-Give the storyteller the first choice of which role to play, or the option of watching their story be enacted. - 4.
+As a new character appears in the story, the scribe asks learners one at a time to join in acting out that role.
+See the example below - Suggestion: To simplify choosing roles, go around the circle, and ask each learner if they would like to play the role of the following character who appears in the story.
+Give the storyteller the first choice of which role to play or the option of watching their story be enacted

 Reflect on learning.
-After learners act out the stories, invite them-individually, in pairs, or as a group -to reflect on how sharing, hearing, and seeing each other's stories influenced their thinking.
+After learners act out the stories, invite them individually, in pairs, or as a group -to reflect on how sharing, hearing, and seeing each other's stories influenced their thinking